yinghansun/pympc-quadruped/README.md

 `export LD_LIBRARY_PATH=/path/to/conda/envs/your_env/lib` before executing your python script.
 If you are not using conda, the path shoud be `/path/to/libpython/directory`.

 ### 3. Install Dependences

+**a) Install Pinocchio**

+Pinocchio provides the state-of-the-art rigid body kinematics and dynamic algorithms.
+You could follow [this link](https://stack-of-tasks.github.io/pinocchio/download.html) to install Pinocchio.

+**b) Install other dependences**

 ~~~
 $ cd ${path-to-pympc-quadruped}
 $ source ${path-to-pympc-quadruped}/pympc-env/bin/activate